-Despite the name, jellyfish are not fish and the term is not scientifically appropriate, many scientists are beginning to refer to them as jellies or sea jellies in a similar fashion to the name change occurring with starfish into sea stars, which is a more accurate description.
+Despite the name, Sea Jellies – Jellyfish are not fish and the term is not scientifically appropriate.
+Many scientists are beginning to refer to them as jellies or sea jellies in a similar fashion to the name change occurring with starfish into sea stars, which is a more accurate description.

 Jellyfish or sea jellies have been around in their present form for at least five hundred million years but possibly a lot longer, making them the oldest multi organ animal that we know of at present.